-Investment in associates at December 31 consists of:
+Investment in associates as at December 31 consists of:

-Ownership Country of inter est incorporation 2020 2019 Main activity and registered place of business MRT Philippines 15.79% 15.79% Development of commercial premises in the depot and air Development space in the light rail transit system, its lease or sublease Corporation (MRTDC) thereof, and the sale of development rights of stations.
-Registered address is at 2 nd floor, The Renaissance Tower, Meralco Avenue, Pasig City Monumento Rail Transit Corporation (Monumento Rail) Philippines 28.47% 28.47% Build, lease, and maintain a railway transit in Metro Manila, and to perform such other activities as may be necessary and desirable in the pursuit of the above-mentioned activities.
-As at December 31, 2020 and 2019, the Company has no commercial activity.
+Ownership Country of interest Main activity and registered place of incorporation 2021 2020 business MRT Development Corporation (MRTDC) Philippines 15.79% 15.79% Development of commercial premises in the depot and air space in the light rail transit system, its lease or sublease thereof, and the sale of development rights of stations.
+Registered address is at 2 nd floor, The Renaissance Centre, Meralco Avenue, Pasig City Monumento Rail Transit Corporation (Monumento Rail) Philippines 28.47% 28.47% Build, lease, and maintain a railway transit in Metro Manila, and to perform such other activities as may be necessary and desirable in the pursuit of the abovementioned activities.
+As at December 31, 2021 and 2020, the Company has no commercial activity.
 Registered address is at 6 th floor, The Belvedere Tower, San Miguel Avenue, Ortigas Center, Pasig City.

-The carrying value of investment in associates as at December 31, 2020 consists of investment in MRTDC amounting to P5,987,239 (2019 - nil).
-As at December 31, 2020 and 2019, Monumento Rail has no commercial activity and its investment account is carried at nil.
+The carrying value of investment in associates as at December 31, 2021 consists of investment in MRTDC amounting to P13,667,401 (2020 - P5,987,239).
+As at December 31, 2021 and 2020, Monumento Rail has no commercial activity and its investment account is carried at nil.